What Is A Game Drive On African Safaris?

 • The morning game drive starts at 0600hrs in the morning and ends at around 1000hrs in the morning and returns for lunch and rest.

-• The evening game drives mostly start at 1600 hrs in the evening and end at 1800hrs in late evening and drive to the camp for overnight and rest
+• The evening game drives mostly start at 1600 hrs in the evening and end at 1800 hrs, and drive to the camp for overnight and rest

-• The other common one is a full-day game drive that starts from 0600 in the morning with packed breakfast and lunch and returns later in the evening around 1600hrs to the camp
+• The other common one is a full-day game drive that starts from 0600 in the morning with a packed breakfast and lunch, and returns later in the evening around 1600hrs to the camp

-• One more that’s not popular, starts at 0600hrs in the morning and ends during mid-day at 1200hrs, and not returning for a game drive.
+• One more that’s not popular, starts at 0600hrs in the morning and ends during mid-day at 1200hrs, and does not return for a game drive.

 What types of vehicles are used in game drives?

-While on game drives, we use a 4×4 land cruiser jeep that is either closed with wide-opening windows or jeeps that are open-sided with no windows but just wide open.
+While on game drives, we use a 4×4 Land Cruiser jeep that is either closed with wide-opening windows or an open-sided one with no windows but just wide open.
 The closed jeep is fitted with a pop-up roof that opens up while on game drives.

-The most commonly used vehicle while on a luxury safari in Africa is the open-sided.
-These are mostly used at the camp if you are on a group safari package, but the closed jeeps as well are common to guests who love road safaris and transfers.
+The most commonly used vehicle while on a luxury safari in Africa is the open-sided vehicle.
+These are mostly used at the camp if you are on a group safari package, but the closed jeeps, as well, are common to guests who love road safaris and transfers.

 What can I see on a game drive?